 Moving to a new city can be an incredibly exciting experience.
 If you’ve never been to Denver before you might feel the need to dive right in and do as much as you can as quickly as possible.
+After all, it is a very active city.
 This is a natural impulse, but it can lead to some unfortunate consequences.
 Many of the city’s challenges come from the fact that it is so high in elevation.
-You can’t fully understand the impacts altitude has on the body until you experience it first hand.
+You can’t fully understand the impact altitude has on the body until you experience it first hand.

 Remember to Wear Your Sunblock